 Older adults may be referred to the Geriatric Assessment Center by a physician, a social service agency, or by a family member or friend.
 Seniors also may contact the center themselves to make an appointment.
 To schedule, call 215-481-5640 during business hours.

-Geriatric assessment services are fully covered for individuals who have Medicare and a Medicare supplemental insurance (after deductibles have been met).
+Geriatric assessment services are typically covered for individuals who have Medicare and a Medicare supplemental insurance (after deductibles have been met).
+Co-pays may apply.
 Services are also covered by most insurance plans.